behemehal/EllieBlog/blogs/finalization_of_tokenizer.md

 ---
 ## Finalization of tokenizer

-Tokenizer build is now complete.
+Tokenizer elements and types are now complete.
 We're seeing massive improvements in our benchmars like we promissed (#55)

 Here is the benchmark results between v3.7.3 and tokenizer beta build:
 ```sh